aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

   * Function to wait for an “Idle” status after each g-code line before sending the next line (a bit slow but now it does not skip letters)
   * loop to run all this in order

-Summa summarum: I did not write the code per se, but I did design it.
+Summa summarum: Would not have finished this without an LLM, in time anyway, but the code design is all mine and I know what each line does and why it's there.
 And got it working!
 Pretty proud!
 Here it is:

 ```
 #include <SoftwareSerial.h>